Geneva (typeface)

 Geneva is a neo-grotesque or "industrial" sans-serif typeface designed by Susan Kare for Apple Computer.
 It is one of the oldest fonts shipped with Macintosh operating systems.
 The original version was a bitmap font, but later versions were converted to TrueType when that technology became available on the Macintosh platform.
 Because this Macintosh font is not commonly available on other platforms, many users find Verdana, Microsoft Sans Serif or Arial to be an acceptable substitute.

-Geneva was originally a redesigned version of the famous Linotype typeface Helvetica; the TrueType version of the font is somewhat different.
-Helvetica is named after the Latin name for Switzerland, home country of its original designer Max Miedinger; Geneva is Switzerland's second-largest city.

-Unlike MS Sans Serif (formerly "Helv") as was used in Windows, the bitmap version of Geneva was not consistent in glyph shape with the outline version.
+Unlike MS Sans Serif (formerly "Helv") as was used in Windows, the outline version of Geneva was not consistent in glyph shape with the original bitmap versions.
+The significant stylistic and metrics variations between the bitmap sizes made it difficult to create an outline version consistent with all of them.